masci/flickr/README.md

 ## Usage

-Flickr.go tries to expose a Go Api matching Flickr REST Api, so that you don't need to build HTTP requests and parse HTTP response manually.
+Flickr.go aims to expose a Go Api matching Flickr REST Api, so that you don't need to build HTTP requests and parse HTTP response manually.
 For example, the Flickr method `flickr.photosets.create` is implemented with the `Create` function in the `flickr/photosets`
 package: